cloudyluna/StardewValleyMods/CrabPotCollectJellies/README.md

 ### Installing CrabPotCollectJellies

-1. This mod requires SMAPI, so please, install that and other listed requirements first.
+1. This mod requires SMAPI and other dependencies listed above, so please, install those first.

 2. Unzip the files into the `Stardew Valley/Mods/CrabPotCollectJellies` game folder.